TIBCOSoftware/snappydata/docs/aqp.md

 The withError method takes in both the error fraction and the expected confidence interval for the returned result.

-In additiion to this, SnappyData supports error functions that can be specified in the query projection.
+In addition to this, SnappyData supports error functions that can be specified in the query projection.
 Currently these error functions are supported for the SUM and AVG aggregates in the projection.
 The following four methods are available to be used in query projection when running approximate queries, and their definitions are self explanatory

 1. absolute_error(\<Aggregate field used in query>)
 2. relative_error(\<Aggregate field used in query>)